onflow/cadence/docs/language.md

     }

     // Require the implementation to provide a function that is
-    // callable in all scopes.
+    // callable in all scopes, which withdraws an amount from
+    // this fungible token and returns the withdrawn amount as
+    // a new fungible token.
     //
     // The given amount must be positive and the function implementation
-    // must add the amount to the balance
+    // must add the amount to the balance.
     //
+    // The function must return a new fungible token.
+    //
+    // NOTE: `<-Self` is the resource type implementing this interface
+    //
-    pub fun add(amount: Int) {
+    pub fun withdraw(amount: Int): <-Self {
         require {
             amount > 0:
                 "the amount must be positive"
-        }
+            amount <= self.balance:
+                "insufficient funds: the amount must be smaller or equal to the balance" }
         ensure {
-            self.balance == before(self.balance) + amount:
+            self.balance == before(self.balance) - amount:
-                "the amount must be added to the balance" }
+                "the amount must be deducted from the balance" }

         // NOTE: no code
     }

     // Require the implementation to provide a function that is
-    // callable in all scopes.
+    // callable in all scopes, which deposits a fungible token
+    // into this fungible token.
     //
-    // The function must transfer an amount from this vault's balance
-    // to another vault's balance.
+    // The given token must be of the same type – a deposit of another
+    // type is not possible.
     //
-    // The receiving vault must be of the same type – a transfer to a vault
+    // No pre-condition is required to check the given token's balance
-    // of another type is not possible, as the `balance` field of it is only
+    // is positive, as this condition is already ensured by
-    // readable.
+    // the field requirement.
     //
-    // NOTE: the first parameter has the type `Self`,
+    // NOTE: the first parameter has the type `<-Self`,
-    // i.e. the type implementing this interface
+    // i.e. the resource type implementing this interface
     //
-    pub fun transfer(to receivingVault: Self, amount: Int) {
+    pub fun deposit(_ token: <-Self) {
-        require {
-            amount > 0:
-                "the amount must be positive"

-            amount <= self.balance:
-                "the amount must be smaller or equal to the balance" }

         ensure {
-            self.balance == before(self.balance) - amount:
+            self.balance == before(self.balance) + token.balance:
-                "the amount must be deducted from the balance"

-            receivingVault.balance == before(receivingVault.balance) + amount:
-                "the amount must be added to the receiving balance" }
+                "the amount must be added to the balance" }

         // NOTE: no code